Constituent assembly: Australia

+Bangladesh

+The Constituent Assembly of Bangladesh was the first and, to date, the only constitution-making body of Bangladesh, convened in 1972 by the government of Sheikh Mujibur Rahman following the country's independence.
+It comprised representatives elected in the national and provincial council elections of Pakistan held in 1970.
+As the assembly was formed with representatives elected under the Legal Framework Order, 1970, issued by Pakistan's then-military ruler and President Yahya Khan, several political parties and political leaders, including Maulana Abdul Hamid Khan Bhashani, Badruddin Umar, A.S.M.
+Abdur Rab, Farhad Mazhar, and others, have labeled this assembly as illegitimate.
+However, despite the controversies and opposition, Sheikh Mujib's uncompromising leadership enabled the Constituent Assembly to draft and enact the Constitution in less than a year.
+However, from the time of its drafting until today, the constitution has been often labelled as "fascist" and criticized for fostering autocracy and failing to adequately safeguard human rights.

+In the aftermath of 2024 mass uprising, the interim government of Bangladesh is mulling over convening a new constituent assembly to draft a new inclusive democratic constitution, ensuring the inviolability of human dignity.

+See also 2024 Bangladesh constitutional crisis.

 Chile

 As of May 2021 Chile is the most recently elected constitutional assembly.
 The 155 members of this assembly were elected between 15 and 16 May 2021.
 The assembly has gender parity (50% females and 50% males) and has 17 seats reserved for people belonging to indigenous peoples.
 The assembly is granted 12 months to draft a new constitution, which has to be ratified by referendum once written, with compulsory voting.

 Costa Rica

 Immediately after the 1948 Costa Rican Civil War that overthrew the Rafael Angel Calderón Government, the leaders of the victorious side called for the election of a Constituent Assembly in the same year.
 The Assembly successfully drafted and approved the current Costa Rican Constitution.

 Denmark

 The Danish Constituent Assembly (Den Grundlovgivende Rigsforsamling; lit.
 The Constitution giving Assembly of the Realm) of 1848 established the Constitution of Denmark in 1849 (Danmarks Riges Grundlov; lit.
 The Constitutional Act of the Realm of Denmark) and formalized the transition from absolute monarchy to constitutional monarchy.
 The assembly consisted of members of which 114 were directly elected in October 1848, 38 were appointed by the king and the rest were government ministers.
 The constituent assembly met at Christiansborg Palace in Copenhagen and first met on 23 October 1848.
 The assembly was overall split in three different groupings: the National liberals, the Friends of Peasants, and the Conservatives.
 A key topic for discussion was the political system, and the rules governing elections.
 On 25 May 1849, the constituent assembly approved the new constitution, and on 5 June 1849 it was signed by King Frederick VII.
 For this reason, it is also known as the June constitution.
 Today, 5 June is known as Constitution Day in Denmark.